KASDmusic/so101-robotic-learning/README.md

 ### bounce_rl

-**bounce_rl** consists of a reinforcement learning environment designed around a bouncing-ball and paddle setup.
+**bounce_rl** consists of a reinforcement learning gym environment designed around a bouncing-ball and paddle setup made with mujocco.
 The goal is to train an agent to control the paddle so as to maintain a stable and continuous bouncing behavior of the ball.

 #### *Scripts*